gsrinivasaragavan/Othello/README.txt

 	. took in a copy of the board and performed our move on the copy . finds all possible moves for the opponent and finds our best move by running the depthScore function . performs the best move
-- Made the weights a aprt of the Move class, as well as a new variable heurestic score into the Move class
+- Made the weights a part of the Move class, as well as a new variable heurestic score into the Move class
 - Found the number of moves an oppoenent can do based on the current move chosen, also made that a part of the Move class.

 Improvements: